alphagov/govuk-rfcs/rfc-008-migrating-to-new-elasticsearch-cluster.md

 | Wait for the sidekiq workers on the old cluster to finish draining the queue | This is likely to have already happened - it should be very quick.
 Just needs a check using sidekiq-monitoring. | None |
 | Disable the rummager app on the old cluster |

-disable puppet to prevent restarts.
+"sudo service search stop" and disable puppet to prevent restarts.

 AND/OR: use a feature flag to say whether rummager should be enabled on the old cluster